 Formative assessment shall mean assessment questions, tools, and processes that are embedded in instruction and are used by teachers and students to provide timely feedback for purposes of adjusting instruction to improve learning.

-Framework for district accountability and assistance shall mean the five-level system for district and school accountability and assistance approved by the Board and implemented by the Department pursuant to 603 CMR 2.03(1).
+Framework for district accountability and assistance shall mean the system for district and school accountability and assistance developed by the Department in consultation with the Board’s advisory council on school and district accountability and assistance, approved by the Board, and implemented by the Department pursuant to 603 CMR 2.03(1).

-Level 4 District Plan shall mean a plan for improvement that a district placed in Level 4 is required to develop and implement pursuant to 603 CMR 2.05(8)(b), (c), and (d).
-In the case of a district in Level 4 that was declared underperforming by the Board before April 27, 2010, Level 4 District Plan shall mean the current version of the turnaround plan the district adopted as a result of having been so declared.
-A Level 4 District Plan may serve as the district's District Improvement Plan.

-Levels 1-5 shall mean the levels in the Department's framework for district accountability and assistance, required by 603 CMR 2.03(1), in which schools and districts in the Commonwealth are placed.
-See definitions in 603 CMR 2.02 for placing a district in Level 5, placing a school in Level 4, and placing a school in Level 5.
+Lowest performing students shall mean the group of students who, when considering achievement on the English language arts and mathematics MCAS assessments, are among the lowest performing students in the district or school.

-Mathematics content assessment: A diagnostic assessment of mathematics content knowledge approved by the Department that mathematics teachers at a Level 4 or Level 5 school may be required to take, at no cost to the district or the teacher for the assessment instrument or its scoring.
+Mathematics content assessment: A diagnostic assessment of mathematics content knowledge approved by the Department that mathematics teachers at an underperforming or chronically underperforming school may be required to take, at no cost to the district or the teacher for the assessment instrument or its scoring.

 Mathematics teacher: Shall mean any educator who teaches mathematics in a Massachusetts public school.

 MCAS shall mean the Massachusetts Comprehensive Assessment System, provided for in M.G.L. c.
 69, § 1I.

-Placing a district in Level 5 shall mean declaring that district to be chronically underperforming in accordance with M.G.L. c.
-69, § 1K.
-Level 5 is the last of the five levels in the Department's framework for district accountability and assistance.

-Placing a school in Level 4 shall mean designating that school as underperforming in accordance with M.G.L. c.
-69, § 1J.
-Level 4 is the fourth of the five levels in the Department's framework for district accountability and assistance.

-Placing a school in Level 5 shall mean designating that school as chronically underperforming in accordance with M.G.L. c.
-69, § 1J.
-Level 5 is the last of the five levels in the Department's framework for district accountability and assistance.
+Performance shall mean results or outcomes across multiple measures, including, but not limited to, achievement and student growth.

 Receiver shall:

-(a) for a district, mean a non-profit entity or an individual with a demonstrated record of success in improving low-performing schools or districts or the academic performance of disadvantaged students, appointed by the commissioner on behalf of the Board for a district placed in Level 5, pursuant to M.G.L. c.
+(a) for a district, mean a non-profit entity or an individual with a demonstrated record of success in improving low-performing schools or districts or the academic performance of disadvantaged students, appointed by the commissioner on behalf of the Board for a district designated as chronically underperforming, pursuant to M.G.L. c.
 69, § 1K(a), and 603 CMR 2.06(3); and

-(b) for a school, mean a non-profit entity or an individual with a demonstrated record of success in improving low-performing schools or the academic performance of disadvantaged students, appointed for a school in Level 4 by the superintendent pursuant to M.G.L. c.
-69, § 1J(h) and 603 CMR 2.05(7) and for a school in Level 5 by the commissioner pursuant to M.G.L. c.
+(b) for a school, mean a non-profit entity or an individual with a demonstrated record of success in improving low-performing schools or the academic performance of disadvantaged students, appointed for a school designated as underperforming by the superintendent pursuant to M.G.L. c.
+69, § 1J(h) and 603 CMR 2.05(7) and for a school designated as chronically underperforming by the commissioner pursuant to M.G.L. c.
 69, § 1J(r), (v), or (w) and 603 CMR 2.06(5).